Neilah7/Ghanili/README.md

 # What's Next?

-1- We would include core data <br />
+1- We would include sirikit <br />
 2- We want to make it support more accessibility <br /> 3- We also might consider add more features and upload it to AppStore